National Meeting Professional Development Travel Grants

 - Grantees are required to participate in all activities described above.

 Distribution of the award is contingent upon acceptance of the grantees' abstracts for the meeting.
-Students currently attending four-year institutions may use the grant to report on research conducted at a two-year college in 2017.
+Students currently attending four-year institutions may use the grant to report on research conducted at a two-year college.

 How to Apply